North Kildare and Maynooth

 Strap on a VR headset to experience the latest technology and take an immersive trip into the county’s past at the Kildare Town Heritage Centre in the centre of town.
 Along the journey, you’ll meet iconic Kildare characters like Na Fianna, Brigid the Goddess and St Brigid - all the way up to the arrival of the Normans.
 Treat yourself to some food afterwards at Silken Thomas, a much-loved bar and restaurant.

-This massive shopping village, that’s only a ten minute walk from the town centre, has over 80 designer boutiques with reductions of up to 60 percent on luxury brands.
-It’s a bargain hunter’s dream – just remember to tear yourself away from the deals to discover Kildare Town’s many other charms.
+Only a ten minute walk from the town centre, Kildare Village has over 80 designer boutiques with reductions of up to 60 percent on luxury brands.
+This open air shopping outlet is a bargain hunter’s dream – just remember to tear yourself away from the deals to discover Kildare Town’s many other charms.
 While you’re there, savour the classic simplicity of a meal at Le Pain Quotidien or scoff some delicious crêpes on the go at Crêperie Angélie.